elmastudio/aino-blocks/readme.txt

 After the AinoBlocks plugin is installed, you will see the AinoBlocks blocks collection in your blocks library on any page and post.
 You can now choose a block and insert it into your editor.

 = Does AinoBlocks come with patterns? =
-Yes, you can find the patterns inside the pattern library once you install the Aino FSE block theme.
+Yes, you can find the patterns inside the pattern library once you install one of our FSE block themes.

 == Resources ==